 Mindfulness is so much more than just a trendy word people use.
 It’s about giving your full attention to what’s happening right now, in this moment.
 Sounds easy, but we all know how our minds tend to wander, right?
 Suddenly, we’re lost in thoughts about the past or worrying about the future, which can really amp up our anxiety.
-But here’s the cool thing: mindfulness is something we’re all capable of.
-It’s something you truly have to experience to truly understand what it’s all about and the benefits it can bring to your mental health.
+But here’s the cool thing: mindfulness is something we’re all capable simply by using a few mindfulness exercises.
+As for using mindfulness for mental health, you just have to learn how to practice mindfulness for anxiety, depression or whatever it is you’re struggling with.
 So, why not give it a try?
 You might be pleasantly surprised!

 What is Mindfulness?

-Mindfulness is pretty straightforward: it’s your natural ability to be fully in the present, aware of your surroundings and actions, without getting too caught up in external stimuli.
-Even when we stray, mindfulness is like a friendly reminder to bring us back to the here and now, making it a powerful tool for combating anxiety and intrusive thoughts.
+Mindfulness is your natural ability to be fully in the present, aware of your surroundings and actions, without getting too caught up in external stimuli.
+It’s being in the now; and not caught up in the worries of tomorrow or what happened in the past.
+And as you can imagine, mindfulness exercises are powerful tools for combating anxiety and intrusive thoughts.

 - present-focused awareness